IVR Customer Service Intent Recognition

 Technical Challenges and Limitations

-Difficulty in Understanding Diverse Expressions
+Difficulty Understanding Diverse Expressions

-Data Bias and Incomplete Language Corpus
+Data Bias and Incomplete Corpus

 Context and Memory Limitations